grafana/grafana/docs/sources/packages_api/ui/cascaderoption.md

 ### children property

 Children will be shown in a submenu.
-Use 'items' instead, as 'children' exist to ensure backwards compability.
+Use 'items' instead, as 'children' exist to ensure backwards compatibility.

 <b>Signature</b>